AtlasOfLivingAustralia/galah-python/docs/source/getting_started/Introduction.rst

 All functions return a galah dataframe as their standard format.

 The ALA is an aggregator of biodiversity data, focussed primarily on observations of individual life forms.
-Like the Global Biodiversity Information Facility (GBIF), the basic unit of data at ALA is an occurrence record, based on the ‘Darwin Core’ data standard.
+Like the Global Biodiversity Information Facility (`GBIF <https://www.gbif.org/>`_), the basic unit of data at ALA is an occurrence record (what species is found where, and when), based on the `‘Darwin Core’ <https://dwc.tdwg.org/>`_ data standard.

 The galah package is named for the bird of the same name (Eolophus roseicapilla), a widely-distributed endemic Australian species.
 The logo was designed by Ian Brennan.